thisdot/starter.dev/starters/solidjs-tailwind/README.md

 ## Overview

-This starter kit features the most two hot frameworks in JavaScript and CSS echosystems.
-SolidJS is a new framework that is built on top of the React API and offers a leaner and more performant alternative to React.
+This starter kit features two of the hottest frameworks in the JavaScript and CSS ecosystems.
+SolidJS is a new framework built on top of the React API and offers a leaner and more performant alternative to React.
 Tailwind CSS is a utility-first CSS framework that offers a lot of flexibility and is easy to use.
 It is also very performant and offers a lot of customization options.
 This starter kit combines both frameworks to offer a lean and performant setup.

 [View the kit on Github](https://github.com/thisdot/starter.dev/tree/main/starters/solidjs-tailwind)